butla/bultrowicz.com/workstation_setup_with_ansible.rst

 (Log powinien mieć kawałek specjalnego HTMLa tłumaczący, czym jest, że to zapiski tego co robię, z których powstaje post.
 Jak robi te swoje kropki Hynek?)
-Funny, that these were kept by travellers (journal, journey) or sailors (logs, wonder if they were written on logs first xD).
+Funny, that these were kept by travelers (journal, journey) or sailors (logs, wonder if they were written on logs first xD).